datasec-lab/Ruli/readme.md

 ## Example Scripts

-The `.core/examples` directory contains ready-to-use scripts to help you run the code effortlessly.
+The `.core/examples` directory offers ready-to-use scripts to make running the code as smooth as possible.

-- **Easy Setup**: Run the code with minimal configuration.
+- **Effortless Setup**: Run the code with minimal configuration—no hassle, just results.
-- **Pre-prepared Data**: Vulnerable and protected samples for CIFAR-10 and TinyImageNet datasets are included for quick demos.
+- **Pre-prepared Data**: Vulnerable and protected samples for CIFAR-10, CIFAR-100, and TinyImageNet datasets are included for quick demonstrations.
+Access them easily via Zenodo.
-- **Prepared shadow distribution**: Access shadow distributions from our Zenodo repository to save time.
+- **Save Time with Shadow Models**: Skip the lengthy shadow model training process!
+Precomputed shadow distributions for CIFAR-10 and TinyImageNet are available, letting you jump straight into toy demos and focus on results.
----
+- *(Find all resources on Zenodo)*

 ## Usage - Text Dataset (s)